Milia are tiny white bumps or small cysts on the skin. They are almost always seen in newborn babies.

 Milia occur when dead skin becomes trapped in small pockets at the surface of the skin or mouth.
 They are common in newborn infants.

 Similar cysts are seen in the mouths of newborn infants.
-They are called Epstein's pearls.
+They are called Epstein pearls.
 These cysts also go away on their own.

 - Whitish, pearly bump in the skin of newborns

-The doctor can usually diagnose milia just by examining the skin or mouth.
+The health care provider can often diagnose milia just by looking at the skin or mouth.
 No testing is needed.

 There is no known prevention.

-- Last Reviewed on 05/01/2011
+- Last reviewed on 5/14/2017

-- Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.